Blow-up dynamics for smooth finite energy radial data solutions to the self-dual Chern-Simons-Schr\"odinger equation: Modified profiles

 \end{enumerate} \end{prop}

-\begin{rem} We make the general remark that, in order to close the energy estimate in the main bootstrap argument in the following section, the second line of \eqref{eq:v2-estimate} needs to be sharp even up to the power of $\abs{\log b}$, and \eqref{eq:Psi2-SharpEnergy} seems to have a very little room, namely, only a small power of $|\log b|$.\footnote{In the energy estimate, the size of \eqref{eq:Psi2-SharpEnergy} limits the size of bootstrap assumption on $\|\epsilon_{3}\|_{L^{2}}$, which is a $\dot{H}_{0}^{3}$-like quantity of $\epsilon$.
-In view of the gain $\frac{1}{\sqrt{\log b}}$ in the refined modulation estimate (Lemma~\ref{lem:RefinedModulationEstimates}) and that the size of $\|\epsilon_{3}\|_{L^{2}}$ should not disturb this modulation estimate, it seems that we have a room of a small power of $|\log b|$ for \eqref{eq:Psi2-SharpEnergy}.} For the remaining error estimates at the same level, we have more room; for instance \eqref{eq:Comparison-P1-P2-H3} only needs to be of size $o(b^{2})$ as $b\to0$ in order to compensate for an implicit constant depending on $M$ arising from Lemma~\ref{lem:NonlinearCoercivity}. \end{rem}
+\begin{rem} We make the general remark that, in order to close the energy estimate in the main bootstrap argument in the following section, the second line of \eqref{eq:v2-estimate} needs to be sharp even up to the power of $\abs{\log b}$.

+\eqref{eq:Psi2-SharpEnergy} seems to have a very little room.
+This can be explained by following the blow-up analysis in the next section.
+In the energy estimate, the size of \eqref{eq:Psi2-SharpEnergy} limits the size of bootstrap assumption on $\|\eps_{3}\|_{L^{2}}$, which is a $\dot{H}_{0}^{3}$-like quantity of $\eps$, and the size of $\|\eps_{3}\|_{L^{2}}$ should be sufficiently small to justify the sharp modulation equations for $b$ and $\eta$ (Lemma~\ref{lem:RefinedModulationEstimates}).
+It seems that we have a room of only a small power of $|\log b|$ for \eqref{eq:Psi2-SharpEnergy}.

+For the remaining error estimates at the same level, we have more room; for instance \eqref{eq:Comparison-P1-P2-H3} only needs to be of size $o(b^{2})$ as $b\to0$. \end{rem}

 \begin{rem} We note that the larger localization scale $B_{1}=b^{-\frac{1}{2}}\abs{\log b}$ for the first-order profiles is needed for the localization errors in \eqref{eq:Comparison-P-P1-H3} and \eqref{eq:Comparison-P1-P2-H3}; actually, in view of Remark~\ref{rem:sharp-error}, truncating at $y\aeq b^{-\frac{1}{2}}\abs{\log b}^{\alp}$ for any $\alp>0$ is enough.